 Katsiyannis et al. (2001) credit the civil rights victory in Brown v.
 Board of Education in 1954 for leading many parents and advocates of students with disabilities to demand full inclusion in general education.
 Brown v.
 Board of Education ruled that separate was not equal and caused many parents and advocates to question the educational placement of students with disabilities.
-Certainly institutions, special schools, and even "the classroom down the hall" were all very separate areas for educating (or let's face it, in many cases, not educating but simply parking) individuals with disabilities.
+Certainly, institutions, special schools, and even classrooms down the hall were all very separate areas for educating-or let's face it, in many cases, not educating but simply parking-individuals with disabilities.
 Labeling a child as having a disability guaranteed that the child would receive a separate education.

 Much special education legislation was passed over the next 20 years, including the 1965 Elementary and Secondary Education Act (ESEA), the first effort by the federal government to provide funds for special education.
-However, the law that most significantly changed special education was Public Law 101-476 in 1975, the first act to exclusively address students with disabilities (Smith, 2005).
-Smith also reports that while there were many provisions to PL 101-476, the following addressed the inclusion of students with disabilities in general education:
+However, the law that most significantly changed special education was Public Law 94-142 in 1975, the first act to exclusively address students with disabilities (Smith, 2005).
+Smith also reports that while there were many provisions to PL 94-142, the following addressed the inclusion of students with disabilities in general education:

-- Ensuring a free appropriate public education (FAPE) for all children with disabilities that focuses on providing special education and related services to meet their individual needs. - Child Find.
-Schools have to find children with disabilities and start the referral process to determine eligibility. - Every child in special education must have an Individualized Education Program (IEP) identifying the child's needs, goals, and objectives. - Least Restrictive Environment (LRE).
-To the maximum extent possible, children with disabilities should be educated with their nondisabled peers.
-This provision resulted in the increased inclusion of students with disabilities and created years of debate about the placement of individuals with disabilities (Smith, 2005, p.
-315).
+- FAPE.
+Ensuring a free appropriate public education for all children with disabilities that focuses on providing special education and related services to meet their individual needs. - Child Find.
+Schools have to find children with disabilities and start the referral process to determine eligibility. - IEP.
+Every child in special education must have an individual education program identifying the child's needs, goals, and objectives. - LRE.
+To the maximum extent possible, children with disabilities should be educated with their nondisabled peers in the least restrictive environment.
+This provision resulted in the increased inclusion of students with disabilities and created years of debate about the placement of individuals with disabilities.

 Katsiyannis et al. (2001) also reported that due to the many changes in the law, special education is the most litigated area of education.
-There have been many important laws, but the Education for All Handicapped Children Act

-(EAHCA) and its subsequent amendments continue to push the agenda of inclusive education for all students.
-In 1990 EAHCA was amended and renamed the Individuals with Disabilities Education Act (IDEA).
+There have been many important laws, but the Education for All Handicapped Children Act (EAHCA) and its subsequent amendments continue to push the agenda of inclusive education for all students.
+In 1990, EAHCA was amended and renamed Individuals with Disabilities Education Act (or IDEA).
 One of the most controversial issues in IDEA is the FAPE requirement that students with disabilities be provided a free appropriate public education in the least restrictive environment (Yell & Katsiyannis, 2004).
 This means to the maximum degree possible, students with disabilities are educated in the general education classroom and when general education settings are not appropriate, in the least segregated setting appropriate.
 It also addressed placement of students who were not appropriate for general education by providing a continuum of alternative placement options.
 The controversial provision of LRE continued in succeeding reauthorizations of IDEA in 1997 and 2004 (Smith, 2005).
-What this means for us in terms of co-teaching is that more and more students with disabilities continue to be in the general education classroom and it is expected that their educational, behavioral, and social needs will be met in that environment.
+What this means for us in terms of coteaching is that more and more students with disabilities continue to be in the general education classroom, and it is expected that their educational, behavioral, and social needs will be met in that environment.

-Want more on this topic?
+Want More on This Topic?

-The continuum of placement options will be addressed further in Chapter 2 and Chapter 4.
+The continuum of placement options is addressed further in Chapters 2 and 4.